CBC News Network: Programming

 Since 2021, the channel has also simulcast the first hour of CBC Radio One's news phone-in show Cross Country Checkup on Sunday afternoons.

 In 2023, CBC announced several programming changes, including news hosts, for both weekday and weekend programs.
 Among the changes was an official name change to daytime and weekend rolling news programming to ‘CBC Newsroom’.
 ‘CBC Rundown with Andrew Nichols’ was also ended, in favour of an expanded two-hour Canada Tonight.

 In February 2025, the network announced that Canada Tonight would be replaced with a new two-hour show, Hanomansing Tonight, hosted by Ian Hanomansing from Vancouver.
 The show began on February 18.

-David Common is slated to become the host of CBC Morning Live in February 2026, following the retirement of longtime host Heather Hiscox in November 2025.
+David Common became the host of CBC Morning Live on February 2, 2026, following the retirement of longtime host Heather Hiscox in November 2025.